Lin Chia-lung: Political career

-Lin was appointed as an advisor to the National Security Council in 2000, and to the position of cabinet spokesman in 2003.
+In the early 2000s, he served in various capacities in the Executive Yuan under DPP President Chen Shui-bian.
+Lin was appointed an advisor to the National Security Council in 2000, and to the position of cabinet spokesman in 2003.
 Lin represented the government position in a debate against Legislator Kao Chin Su-mei, where he argued in favor of arms procurements which would be submitted to referendum the following year.

 Due to his performance as cabinet spokesman, Lin was appointed director of the Government Information Office (GIO) by President Chen Shui-bian following his reelection in 2004.
 In January 2005, Lin authorized a GIO program encouraging donations to provide financial support for orphans of the 2004 Indian Ocean tsunami.
 Controversy over the program later arose in August 2005, five months after Lin had left GIO, surrounding the delay in disbursing NT$400 million in donations to various charities and NGOs.
 Media reports suggesting that the program had been neglected in the transition between Lin and his successor at GIO, Pasuya Yao were denied by GIO, which promised the funds would be disbursed by September 5.

-Lin resigned from his position as GIO director in March 2005 to run as Democratic Progressive Party (DPP) candidate for mayor of Taichung City.
+Lin resigned from his position as GIO director in March 2005 to run as DPP candidate for mayor of Taichung City.
 In the ensuing elections held in December 2005, Lin lost against incumbent Mayor Jason Hu by 87,075 votes (19.3%).
 In 2014 Lin ran again against Hu and won by a landslide margin, over 200,000 votes.

 Lin was appointed DPP Secretary-General in January 2006, and Deputy Secretary-General to the President in October 2007.

-Mayor of Taichung
+Mayor of Taichung (2014–2018)

-2014 Taichung City mayor election

 Lin defeated DPP legislator Tsai Chi-chang in a public opinion poll that served as the party's primary on 31 December 2013.
-He was elected as the Mayor of Taichung after winning the Taichung Mayoralty election on 29 November 2014 defeating incumbent Jason Hu of the Kuomintang.
+He was elected as the Mayor of Taichung after winning the Taichung mayoral election on 29 November 2014, defeating Kuomintang (KMT) incumbent Jason Hu.

-2018 Taichung City mayor election

-Minister of Transportation and Communications
+During his term, Lin oversaw "Project Taichung Port 2.0", coordinating with the Ministry of Transportation and Communications and the Taiwan International Ports Corporation to plan and enhance the port area, including preservation of Gaomei Wetland in the northern portion and commercial development in the southern portions.
+The opening of Mitsui Outlet Park Taichung Port was said to have attracted NT$910 billion (approximately US$30 billion) in investments over 4 years.

+Lin was re-nominated as the mayoral candidate in November 2017.
+He was defeated by KMT candidate Lu Shiow-yen.

+Post-mayoralty career

 Lin succeeded Wang Kwo-tsai on 14 January 2019 who was acting Minister of Transportation and Communications.
 He resigned on 4 April 2021 in the aftermath of the Hualien train derailment which killed at least 49 people, stating that he would take full political responsibility for the crash and will leave once the rescue work ends.